nim-lang/Nim/doc/manual.rst

 Macros
 ======

-A macro is a special function that is executed at compile-time.
+A macro is a special function that is executed at compile time.
 Normally the input for a macro is an abstract syntax tree (AST) of the code that is passed to it.
 The macro can then do transformations on it and return the transformed AST.
 The